 - analytic discipline, i.e. the use of the principle of necessity reasoning to warrant an assertion about education,

-- normative discipline, i.e. the use of the principle of evaluative reasoning to warrant an assertion about education,
+- normative discipline, i.e. the use of the principle of evaluative, prescriptive and/or justificatory reasoning to warrant an assertion about education,

 - empirical discipline, i.e. the use of the principle of observation (including extrospection and introspection) to warrant an assertion about education.

-I take the process of inquiry and the process of research to be the same, i.e. to be the process of asking questions, formulating answers to those questions and adducing necessary and sufficient evidence to warrant that the answers which are formulated are necessarily true (in the case of analytic educological facts) or very highly probably true (in the case of empirical educological facts) or are valid, sound and fruitful (in the case of educological theories).
+I take the set of activities of inquiry and of research to be the same, i.e. to be the activities of asking questions, formulating answers to those questions and adducing necessary and sufficient evidence to warrant that the answers which are formulated are necessarily true (in the case of analytic educological facts) or very highly probably true (in the case of empirical educological facts) or are valid, sound and fruitful (in the case of educological theories).

-I take the educological perspective to be inclusive of at least the following perspectives in discourse about the educational process (or aspects of the educational process):
+I take the educological perspective to be inclusive of at least the following perspectives in discourse about the education (or aspects of the education):

 - scientific (i.e. characterizing what is),